Can Mindfulness Support Diabetes Management?

 Have been diagnosed with type 1 or type 2 diabetes for at least one year

-Have an A1C greater than or equal to 8% within eight weeks before the study orientation session
+Have an A1C greater than or equal to 7.5% within 72 days before the study orientation session

 Have a device with a camera and microphone and are willing to participate in a live, interactive, virtual classroom